 To find where you might be able to start offering proactive support, look at the customer support inquiries coming into your helpdesk.
 For each type, think “is there anything we could have done to prevent this customer from having this issue?”
 If the answer is yes - you have a new proactive support idea!

-In customer service, we want to try and balance out every negative interaction (an angry phone call, a bug report or a frustrated email) with a positive one.
+In customer service, we want to try and balance out every negative interaction (an angry phone call, a bug report, or a frustrated email) with a positive one.
 But finding opportunities to create a genuine positive moment can be difficult when we’re focused on resolving issues.
 This is where a surprise and delight strategy can come into play.

 Surprises are more effective than expected bonuses or gifts.
 For example, if a customer submitted a customer service ticket and after it was resolved they received a note from the customer service agent thanking them, they’d be happy.
-But if a customer receives a handwritten note for no reason at all, simply thanking them for being a customer - that means a lot more.
+But if a customer receives a handwritten note for no reason at all, simply thanking them for being a customer - that could mean a lot more.

-Only customers that truly care about your company (and its value to them) will take the time to submit customer feedback.
-The unengaged customers are the ones that stay silent - even when they aren’t happy.
+Customer feedback - the opinions your customers choose to share with you - is actually a sign of high customer engagement.
+Only customers who truly care about your company (and its value to them) will take the time to submit customer feedback.
+The disengaged customers are the ones that stay silent - even when they aren’t happy.

-If you do decide to use their feedback to make changes in the product, be sure to close the loop and let customers know when their ideas have been incorporated, or if their thoughts have lead to changes.
-There’s nothing more gratifying for a customer than seeing their ideas actually being put into practice.
+But customer feedback only really becomes a positive customer interaction when customers realize they're being heard.
+That means responding to customers, thanking them for taking the time to write in, and then acting on their suggestions or requests.
+If you do decide to use their feedback to make changes in the product, be sure to close the loop and let customers know when their ideas have been incorporated, or if their thoughts have led to changes.
 That kind of interaction will lead to a loyal customer for life.